itlezy/eMule-build/README.md

 The directory `libs` is the place where built libraries are copied and referenced by the linker of the main eMule project to build the final executable file.

 The external libraries should require no change at this stage, so they are mostly for reference and all forked from their original repositories for integrity.
 Minor changes had to be made to build them on Visual Studio 2019, which you can see in git history.

+### 003_build_MSBuild_ALL
+Finally you should be ready to go, this last script `003_build_MSBuild_ALL.cmd` launches all the library builds in parallel.
+As last step you will have to build eMule `build_MSBuild_eMule.cmd` as of course it depends on all the libraries that you just built.